 Northern Bishops Missions have taken place in Sheffield in 2015, Blackburn in 2016 and Durham in 2017.
-The ecumenical Moving Mountains Mission took place across Cumbria in March 2018, the mission to the Diocese of Newcastle in September 2018 and to the Diocese of Liverpool in March 2019.
-The Diocese of Southwell & Nottingham will host a mission from 12 - 15 September 2019, the Diocese of York from Thursday 12 to Sunday 15 March 2020.
+The ecumenical Moving Mountains Mission took place across Cumbria in March 2018, the mission to the Diocese of Newcastle in September 2018, to the Diocese of Liverpool in March 2019 and to the Diocese of Southwell & Nottingham in September 2019.
+The Diocese of York will host a mission from Thursday 12 to Sunday 15 March 2020.